 Overview

-You can open both managed and self-directed investing non-registered accounts with Wealthsimple.
-Both account types are available as individual and joint accounts.
+You can open managed and self-directed investing non-registered accounts on Wealthsimple.

-- multiple individual and one joint managed accounts
+- You can open multiple individual managed accounts.

 To open an individual or joint non-registered account, follow these steps: